wenzel-lab/light-sheet-microscope/control-Interface.md

+# Laser Control Interface

-# To assemble this piece, go to our "laser illumination" documentation
+##To assemble this piece, go to our "laser illumination" documentation